In our study of Proverbs chapter two, we see that God has provided the ultimate guidance counselor for our children as they begin their adult life.

 Now, Solomon introduces us to our second enemy on this earth which is the "adulterous woman".
 In the Hebrew, this verse is talking about those who were no longer Jews.
 In Leviticus 20, we see the punishments for various sins and for many of them it was death but for others it was being cut off from their people.
 Solomon warns his son and us to not listen and follow those who have turned their back on the ways of God.

-Thus you will walk in the ways of the good and keep to the paths of the righteous.
+Thus you will walk on the way of good people and keep to the paths of the righteous.

 If you are listening to the Holy Spirit, you will be able to recognize when the devil is using men or women to get you off of the right path.
 Solomon rightly presumes that, if you recognize the work of the enemy, you will not willingly choose the path that they are showing you.

-For the upright will live in the land, and the blameless will remain in it;
+For the upright will live in the land, the pure-hearted will remain there;

 The "land" refers to Canaan (Israel) and is a picture of the Christian's walk in this world.
 The upright and blameless are those who listen to and follow the Spirit of God.
 Abraham had listened to God and left his home for this land (see Genesis 12) demonstrating the fact that everyone must make a choice to follow the path of the Lord.

-but the wicked will be cut off from the land, and the unfaithful will be torn from it.
+but the wicked will be cut off from the land, the unfaithful rooted out of it.

 In the Hebrew, "wicked" is rasha and its speaks of one who departs from the path and gets lost.
 The Hebrew word for unfaithful is ma'al and refers to one that has committed a treacherous act.
 Throughout the history of the people of Israel, there were generations that turned from God's path.
 When they did so, God would send an enemy to remove them from His presence (land).
 They did not make a choice to leave but had chosen to stop listening to God.
 As Christians, we can choose to listen to the Ultimate Counselor that God has provided or we can choose to listen to the world.
 If we start down the worldly path, God will work through the Spirit to get us to change directions.
 The Spirit will not shout over the voice of the world so, as we listen more to worldly men, it becomes harder and harder to hear the voice of God.
 It will seem like we are walking this path alone but, really, all we have to do is stop and listen to the Spirit.
 Just as Jesus promised that He would never leave or forsake us (John 14:18), the Spirit is still there waiting to be heard.